NillionNetwork/.github/.github/ISSUE_TEMPLATE/bug-report-for-a-nillionnetwork-repo-or-demo.md

 ---
-name: Bug Report for a Nillion-OSS repo or demo
+name: Bug Report for a NillionNetwork repo or demo
-about: Report a reproducible bug found in a Nillion-OSS repo or demo
+about: Report a reproducible bug found in a NillionNetwork repo or demo
 title: "[BUG] quick description of bug"
 labels: needs validation
 assignees: ''

 ---

 Thank you for taking the time to file a bug report!
-If you have found a bug in a Nillion-OSS repo or demo, this is the place to report it.
+If you have found a bug in a NillionNetwork repo or demo, this is the place to report it.

 **Describe the bug**
 A clear and concise description of what the bug is.